1 person killed in New Orleans shooting along Mardi Gras parade route, police say

 Five people were shot at a Mardi Gras parade Sunday night and one died, New Orleans police said.
 One person was detained at the scene in connection with the gunfire.

+Authorities identified the suspect as 21-year-old Mansour Mbodj during a news conference on Monday.
+Interim New Orleans Police Chief Michelle Woodfork said officers apprehended Mbodj "within moments" of the shooting, which occurred shortly before 9:30 p.m. the previous night.

-Police said it happened along the route of the Krewe of Bacchus parade.
+Police said the shooting happened along the route of the Krewe of Bacchus parade.

-They said officers on patrol at the parade heard shots ring out and found five victims when they got to the scene — three males and two females.
-One was a juvenile, police said.
+They said officers on patrol at the parade heard shots ring out and found five victims when they got to the scene — one a child, police said.

-They were taken to a hospital and one of the male victims was pronounced dead.
+None of the individuals hit by gunfire have been identified by name.
+Authorities said that emergency medical services personnel responded quickly to the shooting, and all five people were transported to a nearby hospital.
+Four of them suffered injuries, and had been released from the hospital by Monday following treatment, Woodfork said.
+The injured were identified as a 4-year-old girl, an 18-year-old man, a 22-year-old woman and a 24-year-old woman, according to the police chief.

+A fifth person, who police have not yet identified, was fatally shot.
+The victim was pronounced dead at the hospital, Woodfork said, adding that authorities believe the deceased male was between 15 and 18 years old.

+"We can't say who fired a weapon or who was involved in the shooting at this time, but we are definitely investigating what happened last night," Woodfork told reporters at the news conference on Monday, adding that results of a bullet analysis still underway will provide more information about "which guns were fired."

+"This is an isolated incident that occurred near the parade route because someone decided that they were going to ... that the resolution was going to be ended with gunfire," said the interim chief.
+"You know, a problem that they had with someone else, it was going to be ended with gunfire."

-NOPD Chief Deputy Superintendent Hans Ganthier told CBS New Orleans affiliate WWL-TV officers "were quickly able to apprehend the suspect we believe responsible for this" and that two guns were recovered.
+NOPD Chief Deputy Superintendent Hans Ganthier told CBS New Orleans affiliate WWL-TV on Sunday night that officers "were quickly able to apprehend the suspect we believe responsible for this" and that two guns were recovered.

 "This is really not something we wanted to see," said Ganthier.
 "We really wanted this to be a safe Mardi Gras."